Passer rating: History

 With this in mind, in 1971, NFL commissioner Pete Rozelle asked the league's statistical committee to develop a better system: this committee was headed by Don Smith of the Pro Football Hall of Fame, Seymour Siwoff of the Elias Sports Bureau, and NFL executive Don Weiss.
 Smith and Siwoff established passing performance standards based on data from all qualified pro football passers between 1960 and 1970, and used those data to create the passer rating, with the formula being adopted by the NFL in 1973.

 NFL and CFL formula

 The NFL passer rating formula includes five variables: pass attempts, completions, passing yards, touchdown passes, and interceptions.
-Each of those variables is scaled to a value between 0 and 2.375, with 1.0 being statistically average (based on league data between 1960–1970).
+Each of those variables is scaled to a value between 0 and 2.375, with 1.0 being statistically average (based on league data between 1960 and 1970).
 When the formula was first created, a 66.7 rating indicated an average performance, and a 100+ rating indicated an excellent performance.
 However, passing performance has improved steadily since then and in 2017 the league average rating was 88.6, and by 2020 it was 93.6.

 The four separate calculations can be expressed in the following equations: